apache/mxnet/docs/tutorials/index.md

 ### Natural Language Processing

-Applications that summarize, generate and understand text based data
+The following tutorials explain how to develop applications that understand, generate, and summarize text-based data.

 #### Python

 - [Character Level LSTM](http://mxnet.io/tutorials/python/char_lstm.html)
-*A simple example using an LSTM network to generate text, character by character, in the style of Barack Obama's speeches*
+*An example using an LSTM network to generate text, character by character, in the style of Barack Obama's speeches*

-- [Text Classification using Convolutional Neural Network](http://mxnet.io/tutorials/nlp/cnn.html) *A simple example of using a convolutional network to classify sentiment in text reviews*
+- [Text Classification using Convolutional Neural Network](http://mxnet.io/tutorials/nlp/cnn.html) *An example of using a convolutional network to classify sentiment in text reviews*

 - [NCE Loss](http://mxnet.io/tutorials/nlp/nce_loss.html)
-*An advanced example of using nce loss to speed up text classification with an LSTM model*
+*An advanced example of using NCE loss to speed up text classification with an LSTM model*

 #### R

 - [Character Language Model using RNN](http://mxnet.io/tutorials/r/charRnnModel.html)
-*A simple example using an LSTM network to generate text, character by character, in the style of Shakespeare*
+*An example using an LSTM network to generate text, character by character, in the style of Shakespeare*

 ### Speech Recognition

-Applications that map natural speech to text
+The following tutorials explain how to develop applications that map natural speech to text.

 #### Python